Working with WebAssembly and WASI 0.2 components 2026-05-28

 Thus far, we've only looked at building very simple components in WAT.
 Now it's time to move to a higher level language, Rust, so that we can explore how to create and use more complex components.

-wasm-bindgenwhich makes it easier to define an interface between WASM and Javascript, and generates the required Javascript.
+2. Use something like wasm-bindgen which makes it easier to define an interface between WASM and Javascript, and generates the required Javascript.
 Or, manually import and export things as if we were writing a C library, and writing the glue code ourselves to pass values in and out.

 More recently, Rust now provides a couple of other WASM targets: wasm32-wasip1 and wasm32-wasip2, which support WASI 0.1 and WASI 0.2 respectively.
 We'll use the wasm32-wasip2 target alongside the wit-bindgen library.
 The wasm32-wasip2 target means that Rust code will make use of WASI P2 interfaces as required for things like file and network access as well as CLI features like fetching the arguments or environment variables.
 This means that some (but not all) of the std library in Rust will now be available to programs compiled to WASM. wit-bindgen then makes it possible to define custom imports and exports beyond those interfaces provided by WASI 0.2, allowing us to write Rust libraries which can require and export custom interfaces with complex types.